FAIRmat-NFDI/pynxtools/docs/how-tos/pynxtools/using-pynxtools-test-framework.md

-# Generalized Test Functionality for `pynxtools` plugins
+# Test functionality for `pynxtools` plugins

-The `pynxtools` sub-package `testing` is to be utilized to write automated tests for pynxtools reader plugins without requiring in-depth knowledge of the pynxtools internal architecture.
-The tool supports generalised a general test for all reader plugins, irrespective of the technical details of the raw data files and the internal design of the plugin (note: it is assumed that the plugin was built from the [plugin template](https://github.com/FAIRmat-NFDI/pynxtools-plugin-template) or has the same structure internally).
+`pynxtools` contains a sub-package called `testing` which should be utilized to write automated tests for `pynxtools` reader plugins.
+This allows using comprehensive tests of the plugin's functionality, without requiring in-depth knowledge of the internal architecture of `pynxtools`, and irrespective of the technical details of the raw data files and the internal design of the plugin (note: it is assumed that the plugin was built from the [plugin template](https://github.com/FAIRmat-NFDI/pynxtools-plugin-template) or has the same structure internally).

-## Why it is needed
+## Why we need a test framework

 To test integration of a plugin with the `pynxtools` core system, we need to:

 1. Test the plugin's integration with `pynxtools` from the plugin's CI/CD.
 2. Test in the pynxtools's CI/CD if the plugin has been integrated with `pynxtools` properly.

 ## How to write an integration test for a reader plugin with `pynxtools.testing`

 It is very simple to write a test to verify the plugin integration with `pynxtools` within the plugin's tests directory.
 The developer can place the test where they want, but they need to use the provided test interface from `pynxtools`.
 An example test for `pynxtools-FOO` (a demo plugin) plugin is given below:

 ```python title="test_plugin.py"